mirzawaqasahmed/f5-big-iq-lab/docs/class03/module2/lab1.rst

 |

-3. Let's generate some 404 error, connect on the *Ubuntu Lamp Server* server and launch the following command:
+3. Let's generate some 404 error, connect on the *Ubuntu Lamp Server* and launch the following command:

 ``# /home/f5/demo-app-troubleshooting/404.sh``